OperationSpark/first-website/README.md

             </main>
 ```

-Ok, so far, we've sectioned of our webpage, now we need to add some content...
+Ok, so far, we've made structure for our webpage, now we need to add some content...

 ### TODO 7 : Add Content